tendermint/tendermint/docs/rfc/rfc-023-semi-permanent-testnet.md

   to try something out,
   a testnet comes with a considerable amount of "baggage", so end-to-end or integration tests are closer to the intent for "trying something to see what happens".
+  Direct interaction should be limited to standard blockchain operations, _not_ modifying configuration of nodes.
 - Likewise, the purpose of the testnet is not to run specific "tests" per se, but rather to demonstrate that Tendermint blockchains as a whole are stable under a production load.